 Efficient staff show you straight to your table to choose from an extensive and contemporary menu – options are an early bird or value menu, set dinner or a la carte.

-Good quality, carefully sourced ingredients are used, from named suppliers many of them local.
+Good-quality, carefully sourced ingredients – right down to the honey – are used from named suppliers, many of them local.
 The cooking is excellent and the presentation delightful, without being at all fussy or over-decorated.

 Enjoyable starters might include a Clogherhead open crayfish lasagna with a lemon and Gruyere crumb or a teriyaki pulled pork cigar with pickled vegetables and hoi sin sauce.

 Similarly interesting main courses might include a good vegetarian choice – a grilled veggie burger with halloumi, chickpeas and Provencal vegetables, perhaps – a honey-glazed duck breast with crispy duck confit rosti, shaved fennel and orange sauce, a grilled fillet of salmon with buttered cabbage and chervil cream, and (as this is beef country) a really good steak, such as a perfectly cooked fillet with balsamic onions and a choice of sauces.